Battle of Ilovaisk: Aftermath

-A criminal probe into the failure of government troops in Ilovaisk was opened 4 September by the office of Prosecutor General of Ukraine.
+A criminal probe into the failure of Ukrainian troops in Ilovaisk was opened 4 September by the office of Prosecutor General of Ukraine.
 On the same date, a temporary parliamentary commission (TSK) headed by Batkivshchyna politician Andriy Senchenko was created and approved by 226 (out of 446) members of the Ukrainian parliament.

-According to the Head of the Verkhovna Rada's Ilovaisk investigative committee Andriy Senchenko, up 1,000 soldiers in and around Ilovaisk were killed or later succumbed to their wounds during August.
+According to the Head of the Verkhovna Rada's Ilovaisk investigative committee Andriy Senchenko, up to 1,000 soldiers in and around Ilovaisk were killed or later succumbed to their wounds during August.
 A BBC article from 2019, interviewing survivor Roman Zinenko, gives the official number of dead in the Ilovaisk battle as 366, possibly a bit over 400 when including missing or unidentified bodies.

 Defence Minister Valeriy Heletey was forced to resign on 14 October, in part because of his responsibility for the failure of military coordination during the battle.

 In Russian nationalist circles the Russian forces that joined the battle are commonly referred to as "The Northern wind" (Северный ветер).

 Since 2019, Ukraine observes the Day of Remembrance of the Defenders of Ukraine annually on 29 August.
 This day was chosen because 29 August 2014 was the day of the greatest Ukrainian losses during the Battle of Ilovaisk.